 - When prompted to do so, click on Reset.

-Once you click on Reset, the computer will restart and then reset itself.
-When/if prompted with a screen that has three options on it and asks you to choose one, click on Continue.
+Once you click ‘Reset‘, the computer will restart and subsequently reset itself.
+If you are prompted with a screen displaying three options and requesting you to make a selection, click ‘Continue‘.

 Note: Regardless of whether you choose the ‘Keep my files‘ or ‘Remove everything‘ option, all installed programs and applications will be uninstalled.
 You will need to reinstall them after your computer has been successfully reset.
 Also, resetting a Windows 10 computer will restore all settings and preferences to their default values.